davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.turtle/index.md

 #### Part 3: Zigzags

-- Make a new method, called `drawZigzag`, that takes as input two double arguments.
-The first argument is length, which specifies the length of the zigzag line to be drawn.
-The second argument width, which serves as both the width and the zigzagging interval (see below for illustration).
+- Make a new method, called `drawZigzag` that takes as input two `double`s and two `Strings`.
+The first argument is `length`, which specifies the length of the zigzag line to be drawn.
+The second argument `width` (see below for illustration).
 In addition, it should take as input two String arguments: `zigColor` and `zagColor`.

   <center>
   <code>drawZigzag(400, 50, "green", "blue");</code><br/>